1dv031/syllabus/lectures/part_2/03_Server-from-hardware-to-software/info.md

 ## From Hardware to Software

 This is a pre-recorded lecture that talks about the operating system and its component and also some hardware components.
+Some of the content below includes information about the Windows operating system.
+This year we will only focus on Linux as a server operating system though.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V2B21MCQ0GM?t=10m23s&list=PLSWJPPj5sKmr_PkB_qU4SAA-B5Rv4ICF2" frameborder="0" allowfullscreen></iframe>